 The objective of BIM teaching in the polytechnic is the capability to model based on 2D drawing.
 Therefore, the third step of the Tyler model is to organize the student experience to make a model based on the 2D illustration.
 Thus the students must learn the basic concept of modeling.
 Therefore, the course content until midterm exams consists of building layout, architectural, and structural design.
 The software used until the midterm exam is Revit Autodesk and Tekla.
 Revit Autodesk is used to make a BIM model, and Tekla is for reinforcement modeling.
 However, the midterm exam does not include reinforcement modeling.
 Therefore, the exam only asked the students to make a BIM model from a 4-story building of 2D drawing.
-The midterm exam results show that the students can convert a 2D illustration into a BIM models for the rest of the semester.
+The midterm exam results show that the students can convert a 2D illustration into a BIM model with an average score of 86 out of 100.
+The students learn to make interior and exterior BIM models for the rest of the semester.
 The course should cover MEP based on the syllabus created.
 However, the students needed help following the contents.
 Therefore, the MEP module was moved to the next semester.